 Understanding the true cost of a data breach involves looking beyond the pure factors presented in media and associated price tags.
 There are a number of factors that can drive up the price you pay.

-Forty-seven U.S. States and territories have legislature governing the notification of customers affected by a data breach, according to the National Conference of State Legislatures (NCSL).
-Though laws can vary state-to-state, they typically address which organizations are affected by notification legislature, the definition of a data breach and appropriate means of notification.
+Forty-seven U.S. States and territories have legislation governing the notification of customers affected by a data breach, according to the National Conference of State Legislatures (NCSL).
+Though laws can vary state-to-state, they typically address which organizations are affected by notification legislature, the definition of a data breach, and appropriate means of notification.

 An organization's policies and applicable laws determine the ability to electronically notify customers or utilize standard mail.
 Generally, this is one of the cheapest aspects of a data breach, costing just several dollars per record.

 2. Credit Monitoring

 While specific requirements can vary, most organizations are either required or volunteer to offer free credit monitoring services to customers following a breach.
 This may be done on an opt-in basis.
 While subscription fees can fluctuate, organizations may expect to pay approximately $150 per year for each customer who receives credit monitoring.